-If a monitor channel is active when an intercom call is connected, the audio routed to the headphones or speaker from the selected monitor source is automatically muted or dimmed according to the selected monitor settings.
-See the Audio - Monitor & Speaker Settings web page on page 42 for details.
+When an intercom call is connected, the channel button is illuminated using the colour assigned to the call type.
+The intercom unit that initiates the call always dictates the call type.
+If the monitor channel is active when an intercom call is connected, the audio routed to the headphones or speaker from the monitor source is automatically muted or dimmed according to the monitor settings.